freerasmea/freerasmea.github.io/_posts/2016-08-03-defense-opposes-mental-examination.md

 published: true
 category: news
 excerpt: >-
-  View court documents of the appealâ€”the government demands a mental examination of Rasmea and the defense opposes.
+  View court documents of the appeal: the government demands a mental examination of Rasmea and the defense opposes.
 date: August 3
 ---